-Gambling has ruined lives and relationships of many.
-Noel, a former OFW working as sales supervisor in Dubai shared his story to all through The Filipino Times, hoping that his experience will be a reminder of the perils of gambling vice and for others to avoid the same fate that cost not only his savings but his family as well.
+Gambling has ruined the lives and relationships of many.
+Noel, a former OFW working as a sales supervisor in Dubai, shared his story to all through The Filipino Times.
+He hoped that his experience would be a reminder of the perils of gambling vice and for others to avoid the same fate that cost not only his savings but his family as well.

 Here is his story:

-I’m Noel and I have worked as an sales supervisor in Dubai for 12 years.
+I’m Noel, and I have worked as a sales supervisor in Dubai for 12 years.
 In May 2014, I decided to return home and worked shortly for a luxury hotel here in the Philippines.
 However, I was laid off due to my underperformance.

 As you can probably tell, I am now facing a difficult time in my life.
 I have lost everything I love and own because of that one big mistake.

-I grew up in Laguna where I also met my wife.
-Shortly after our wedding, I risked my chances by going to the UAE.
+I grew up in Laguna, where I also met my wife.
+Shortly after our wedding, I risked my chances of going to the UAE.

 What little money I won, I also lost in the succeeding rounds of play.
-I did not know that it felt like that, I could not stop.
-I even borrowed a huge sum from my brother, without telling him the real reason.
+I did not know what it felt like that, I could not stop.
+I even borrowed a considerable sum from my brother without telling him the real reason.

 I am now trying to get back on my feet.
 I need to earn the trust of my wife and my friends.
 I am living with my parents so they can stop me from going back to my old habits.

-If only I could turn back time, I would not the same mistake again.
+If only I could turn back time, I would not make the same mistake again.